 Water levels in a majority of the alluvial monitoring wells located outside the mine area show a response to seasonal precipitation events.
 The response time varies from immediate to a two- to three-month lag time.
 The decrease in annual precipitation in the Butte Basin since 1999 was considered a good explanation for the overall water-level decrease seen in a number of monitoring wells, however, water levels increased in all of these wells (AMC and GS series) in 2003 and a majority of them in 2004 before decreasing in 2005.
 The 2003 water-level increase occurred although precipitation levels were less than previous years.
 The increases were greater in wells nearest the mine site and water levels rose the most from late summer through the remainder of the year.
 While this period of time coincides with MR's mine start up activities, no direct link was found between start up activities and water-level changes.
-However, a relationship between filling of the MR concentrator Ecology/Emergency Pond and water-level increases in several AMC wells was apparent.
-Water-level increases in 2009 were consistent in the alluvial monitoring network, similar to 2006-2007 trends.
+However, a relationship between filling of the MR concentrator Ecology/Emergency Ponds and water-level increases in several AMC wells was apparent.
+Water-level increases in 2010 were consistent in the alluvial monitoring network, similar to 2006-2007 and 2009 trends.

 The increased water-level changes in the East Camp bedrock system are independent of precipitation, and are a result of the 1982 cessation of long-term mine dewatering activities.
 No notable precipitation influence was seen in any of the bedrock wells or underground mines' water levels.
 However, the continued diversion of HSB drainage water away from the Berkeley Pit did have an influence on East Camp bedrock water levels.
-The water-level rise for 2009 (based upon wells A and G) was about 40 percent that of 2002-2003 when HSB water was flowing into the pit.
+The water-level rise for 2010 (based upon wells A and G) was about 45 percent that of 2002-2003 when HSB water was flowing into the pit.

-The date the East Camp system water level is predicted to reach the CWL elevation of
+The date the East Camp system water level is predicted to reach the CWL elevation of 5,410 ft was changed from December 2022 to February 2023, or two months later than that predicted in 2009.
+The CWL date is assumed to be the date the 5,410-foot elevation would be reached at the

-5,410 ft was changed from June 2023 to December 2022, or 6 months earlier than that predicted in 2008.
-The CWL date is assumed to be the date the 5,410-foot elevation would be reached at the Anselmo Mine.
+Anselmo Mine.
 The Anselmo Mine is the anticipated compliance point in order to keep the Berkeley Pit the lowest point in the East Camp bedrock-mine system.
 This will ensure that all water in the historic underground mine system will continue to flow towards the Berkeley Pit.

 The pumping of groundwater in the West Camp System continues to control water levels in this system.
-The volume of water pumped during 2009 was 3 percent less than 2008.
-Since the volume of water pumped from the West Camp System was less in 2009, water levels increased up to 5.5ft throughout this system and water levels are about 12 ft below the maximum-allowable level.
+The volume of water pumped during 2010 was three percent more than 2009.
+Since the volume of water pumped from the West Camp System was more in 2010, water levels decreased up to two feet throughout this system and water levels are about 13 ft below the maximum-allowable level.